 The saga of Fr.
-Leo Courcy is a complicated one and, after an extended investigation, we have done our best to reconstruct what we believe is his trial of abuse across America.
+Leo Courcy Jr. is a complicated one and, after an extended investigation, we have done our best to reconstruct what we believe is his trial of abuse across America.
 You may notice some assignments that are not listed and that is likely because there are big gaps in the publicly available information, particularly in the 1970s.
 For example, Courcy appears in a 1970 high school yearbook in New Mexico and then again in a 1978 yearbook in Pensacola, Florida.
 His whereabouts during that time are not entirely clear but he may have worked at other parishes and high schools in Canada or New Jersey.
-It is documented that he served in the Archdiocese of New York beginning in the late 70s until the mid 1990s.
+It is documented that he served in the Archdiocese of New York beginning in the late 70s until the mid-1990s.

-Father Courcy was laicized in June 2009, according to the the Diocese of Burlington, while working in NYC.
+Courcy was laicized in June 2009, according to the Diocese of Burlington, while working in NYC.
 It is not clear what prompted this action more than 15 years after the Diocese said Courcy was not able to work as a priest.

 There are numerous “red flags” in Courcy’s assignment history that would merit further investigation in a sex abuse lawsuit.
 For example, Courcy has several leaves of absence, which may be indicative of temporary removals and quiet transfers following allegations of sexual abuse.
 The assignment to the Servants of the Paraclete in 1967 very likely means that Courcy was the subject of at least one allegation of abuse around that time.
 It could also mean that he was the subject of repeated allegations as of 1967, because, in our firm’s experience, shipping an accused priest to the Jemez Springs, New Mexico, treatment facility typically came only after repeated allegations and an inability to handle the matter quietly within the diocese.
-Of course, these questions would be answered with more certainty if either the Burlington Diocese or Archdiocese of Santa Fe provided a full and complete disclosure of Courcy’s history, rather than the limited ones they each published in response to public pressure.
+Of course, these questions would be answered with more certainty if either the Burlington Diocese or Archdiocese of Santa Fe provided full and complete disclosure of Courcy’s history, rather than the limited ones they each published in response to public pressure.

-In 1994, according to media reports, a civil lawsuit was filed against the Burlington Diocese and Archdiocese of Santa Fe alleging that Father Courcy and Father Joseph Anthony Gallegos sexually abused an altar boy in New Mexico after Courcy’s treatment at the Servants of the Paraclete facility in Jemez Springs.
+In 1994, according to media reports, a civil lawsuit was filed against the Burlington Diocese and Archdiocese of Santa Fe alleging that Courcy and Fr.
+Joseph Anthony Gallegos sexually abused an altar boy in New Mexico after Courcy’s treatment at the Servants of the Paraclete facility in Jemez Springs.
 According to media reports, the lawsuit alleged that Courcy left treatment at the facility and returned to ministry against the advice of at least one psychologist.

-In September 2017, Father Courcy was named in a lawsuit alleging that he sexully abused an altar boy in 1969 while serving as a priest at St. Anthony’s in Questa, New Mexico.
+In September 2017, Courcy was named in a lawsuit alleging that he sexually abused an altar boy in 1969 while serving as a priest at St. Anthony’s in Questa, New Mexico.
 That same month, his name appeared publicly on the Archdiocese of Santa Fe’s list of clergy credibly accused of sex abuse of minors.

-In May 2019, Father Courcy was named in another lawsuit against the Servants of the Paraclete, alleging that Courcy sexually abused two boys during an overnight stay at the rectory of St. Anthony’s in Questa, New Mexico, in 1969.
+In May 2019, Courcy was named in another lawsuit against the Servants of the Paraclete, alleging that Courcy sexually abused two boys during an overnight stay at the rectory of St. Anthony’s in Questa, New Mexico, in 1969.
 According to the suit, one boy was raped and the other molested.
-According to the lawsuit, the Servants of the Paraclete sent Father Courcy to St. Anthony’s as a supply priest four days after his arrival for his second round of treatment for child sexual abuse.
+According to the lawsuit, the Servants of the Paraclete sent Courcy to St. Anthony’s as a supply priest four days after his arrival for his second round of treatment for child sexual abuse.

-In August 2019, Father Courcy‘s name appeared publicly on the Diocese of Burlington’s list of clergy credibly accused of sex abuse of minors.
+In August 2019, Courcy‘s name appeared publicly on the Diocese of Burlington’s list of clergy credibly accused of sex abuse of minors.
 While the Diocese included certain information about Courcy’s background in its disclosure, we have found that much of it is inaccurate and overall it is totally incomplete.

 Courcy is now in his 80s and believed to be living in the Syracuse, New York, area.
 To our knowledge, he has never been criminally charged for his sexual misconduct and is not a registered sex offender.